 Emancipation is the court process through which a minor becomes a legal adult responsible for his or her own care.
-A minor has to meet certain requirements for the court to grant him or her emancipation.
+A minor has to meet certain requirements for the court to grant them emancipation.
 After these requirements are met, the judge considers the "best interests" of the child.
-This best interest concept is similar to the best interests considered in child support cases.
+This best interest concept is similar to the best interests considered in child custody cases.

 The criteria for an emancipation ruling are discussed below.